autowarefoundation/autoware.universe/control/joy_controller/README.md

-# autoware_joy_controller
+# joy_controller

 ## Role

-`autoware_joy_controller` is the package to convert a joy msg to autoware commands (e.g. steering wheel, shift, turn signal, engage) for a vehicle.
+`joy_controller` is the package to convert a joy msg to autoware commands (e.g. steering wheel, shift, turn signal, engage) for a vehicle.

 ## Input / Output